openid/OpenYOLO-Spec/android/introduction.md

 # Android specifics

-The OpenYOLO protocol on Android is designed to run on any Android API 15+ device, including devices which do not have Google Play Services available.
+The OpenYOLO protocol on Android is designed to operate on any Android API 15+ device, including devices which do not have Google Play Services available.
-OpenYOLO operation requests and responses are handled using core communication primitives on Android: broadcast messages and activity intents.
+OpenYOLO operation requests and responses are handled using two of the core communication primitives on Android: broadcast messages and activity intents.

-Devices with Google Play Services already have a credential provider available, in the form of Google's Smart Lock for Passwords.
+Devices with Google Play Services already have a credential provider available, in the form of Smart Lock for Passwords.
 In addition to this, the user may have installed an additional credential manager.
 In such a situation is it common for a user to have credentials split across these two providers;
 as such, it is particularly important on Android to be able to query multiple